SydWad/better_youtube_v2/README.md

 ## Installation

 1. Download or clone this repository to your computer.
-2. Open a new tab in Firefox and navigate to about:debugging.
+2. Open a new tab in Firefox and navigate to "about:addons"
-3. Click on This Firefox in the left-hand sidebar.
+3. Click on the gear on the right side of the panel (center of screen on desktop).
-4. Click the Load Temporary Add-on... button.
+4. Click the "Install Add-on From File..." button.
-5. Open your extension folder and select the manifest.json file (or any file within the directory).
+5. Open your extension folder and select the manifest.json file.
 6. Navigate to YouTube — the extension is active immediately.

 ## Usage